Sunday, January 25, 2015

 # # #

-"Idiot!" cried Victor Hugo he heard that Ferré had given Thiers the high-profile martyr he sought, used again and again:
+"Idiot!" cried Victor Hugo on hearing that Ferré had given Thiers the high-profile martyr he sought, a drama Versailles used again and again:

 Monseigneur Darboy at the prison of La Roquette